OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/cosmos-db/documentdb-partition-data.md

     public double MetricValue;
   }

 // Create a document.
-Here hello partition key is extracted as "XMS-0001" based on hello collection definition await client.CreateDocumentAsync(
+Here the partition key is extracted as "XMS-0001" based on the collection definition await client.CreateDocumentAsync(
     UriFactory.CreateDocumentCollectionUri("db", "coll"),
     new DeviceReading